IMA Awards

-The InfoMedia Albania Awards (often shortened to IMA Awards) is an Albanian and Kosovo television awards ceremony, initiated in 2011 by InfoMedia Albania.
+The InfoMedia Albania Awards (often shortened to IMA Awards) is an Albanian and Kosovo television awards ceremony, initiated in 2011 by the television news website InfoMedia Albania (IMA).
 The InfoMedia Albania Awards are the most prominent ceremony for which the results are voted on by the general public.

-The first ceremony was held in 2011 by voting at InfoMedia Albania Facebook FanPage.
-From 2014 onwards the voting process was held in InfoMedia Albania official site.
+The first ceremony was held in 2011 through a vote on IMA's Facebook page.
+Voting continued through its official website from 2014 onwards.

 Voting process

 The public vote is an online poll that takes place on the InfoMedia Albania website; viewers can select from a longlist of nominees, with the process verified by an independent adjudicator.
 The results are widely reported in the Albanian and Kosovo media with worldwide media coverage of some categories.